Search

 After drilling, Goodrich sets the spout using a nylon-headed tapping mallet—careful not to overdo it.

 “It’s all in the wrist,” he said.
-“We’re not knocking in spouts with a 24-ounce Estwing hammer.
+“We’re NOT knocking in spouts with a 24-ounce Estwing hammer.
 Don’t do that.”

 Most spouts, he added, take about six light strikes to seat properly.